huntfx/ftrack-query/README.md

 In the case of using a limit, this applies an offset to the result that is returned.

 ### .in_(_subquery_) | .not_in(_subquery_)
-Perform a subquery to check if an attribute matches any results.
+Perform a check to check if an attribute matches any results.

+This can accept a subquery such `.in_('select id from table where x is y')`, or a list of items like `.in_('x', 'y')`.

 ### .\_\_call\_\_(_value_)
 If an entity has a primary key, by calling the value of that primary key, the entity or `None` will be returned.